Catholic Commentary

 The tambourine (tof) was the characteristic instrument of women's victory celebrations in ancient Israel (cf. Judges 11:34; 1 Samuel 18:6).
 Its rhythmic percussion underscores the bodily, embodied character of Israelite worship — salvation is not merely contemplated but danced.
 The phrase "all the women went out after her" (vatêtse'nah kol-hanashîm) deliberately mirrors the language of the Exodus itself: Israel "went out" (yatsaʾ) from Egypt.
 Now the women "go out" into praise.
 Their liturgical departure echoes and ratifies the historical departure from slavery.
 Miriam does not simply comment on salvation; she re-enacts and proclaims it through her body.

-The verb ("answered" or "responded") is crucial.
+Exodus 15:21 — Miriam Answered Them The verb va-ta'an ("answered" or "responded") is crucial.
 Miriam's song is antiphonal — she sings and the women respond, or she leads and they echo.
 This is the oldest attested form of Israelite corporate worship: call and response, leader and congregation, solo and chorus.
 The content of her song mirrors the opening verse of Moses' longer hymn (15:1): "Sing to Yahweh, for he has triumphed gloriously; the horse and his rider he has thrown into the sea."
 The brevity is striking.
 Miriam does not elaborate; she distills the entire event into a single couplet of pure praise.
-This is the genius of liturgical memory: the community returns again and again to the irreducible core — — and finds it inexhaustible.
+This is the genius of liturgical memory: the community returns again and again to the irreducible core — God has saved us; the enemy has been defeated — and finds it inexhaustible.

 Catholic tradition finds in these three verses a concentrated icon of the relationship between salvation-event, liturgical response, and prophetic witness.